Key Takeaways

 Learn from others' expensive lessons:

-Signing Lease Before Confirming Zoning
+Signing a Lease Before Confirming Zoning and C of O

-Never sign a lease until you have:
+Never sign until you have:

-Choosing Space with Inadequate Floor Load
+Choosing a Space with Inadequate Floor Load

 Ignoring Soundproofing Requirements